mindeng/nom-exif/README.md

         }
     }

-    // Since parsing process is a CPU-bound task, we can move the job to a
-    // separated thread (better to use rayon crate).

     // Convert an `ExifIter` into an `Exif` in a separated thread. let exif = spawn_blocking(move || {
         let exif: Exif = iter.into();